-Opening Dinner: Please remember that our opening dinner is only for students, faculty, staff and guest speakers.
+Opening Reception: Please remember that our opening reception is only for students, faculty, staff and guest speakers.
 We want to get together to meet and greet.
-You are more than welcome to bring family and friends to the graduation ceremony.
 Thank you for understanding.

-Printing needs: If you need me to print anything, send it before you get here.
+Printing needs: If you need Anne to print anything, send it before you arrive in Athens, along with the number of copies you need printed.
 Make sure you have done all of your updates and revisions BEFORE you send it for printing.
-Make sure you tell me how many copies you need me to print.

 How are we getting back and forth to campus?
-We will have a UGA van and the Hotel Indigo shuttle at the Hotel Indigo every morning starting at 7:45 a.m.
-We will make back and forth runs to the Journalism building until everyone has arrived.
+A UGA van and the Hotel Indigo shuttle will shuttle participants from the Hotel Indigo every morning starting at 7:45 a.m.
+We will make back and forth runs to the Special Collections Libraries until everyone has arrived.
 Anyone who is a part of the residency can park in the Hotel Indigo parking lot whether you are staying there or not.
 (Do not park across the tiny street from the entrance to the Hotel Indigo, because it is not their parking lot.)

 In the evening, we will have the same van available to shuttle people back to the Hotel Indigo.
-Please note there are going to be almost 60 students and 12 faculty members, so you might have to wait a few minutes to catch the next shuttle.
+Please note you might have to wait a few minutes to catch the next available shuttle.

 The shuttle will not run otherwise unless there is an emergency.
 We must reserve the van for our special guest speakers and faculty.
 Thank you for your cooperation and understanding in advance.

 Parking on campus at the Hull Street Deck is $10 per day, payable at the kiosk located on each floor of the parking deck.